flybywiresim/installer-data/README.md

 To change the configuration, please submit a pull request with your changes to the `config.ts` file.

-To build the configuration, run `npm run build <filename>`.
+To build the configuration locally, run `npm run build <filename>`.
 The resulting json file will be placed in the `dist` folder.

 ### Installer Data project